 What are discretionary expenses?

-For example, marketing expenses are not as essential to your business' success as operating expenses like rent and utility payments.
-However, marketing expenses boost revenues and are important.
-Similarly, you could spend money on research and development or choose to avoid spending in that area.
+For example, marketing expenses aren’t as essential to your business as operating expenses like rent and utility payments.
+However, marketing expenses boost revenues and are important for your business to thrive.

 Why should you monitor discretionary spending?